zhangweijian97/LogseqNote/pages/dme presentation.md

 ### The second is negative entropy.
 A fundamental result of information theory tells us a gaussian variable has the largest entropy among all random variables of equal variance.
 Therefore, we can measure the non-gaussianity by maximizing the negative entropy, which represents the difference between y and a gaussian variable.
-In practice, we use these two equations to approximate it.
+In practice, we use these two equations to approximate the neg-entropy.
 讲
 ###
 ##